argo-marketplace/future_of_california/README.md

 H/T [IFTF California Dreaming Map](http://www.iftf.org/our-work/global-landscape/human-settlement/california-dreaming-map/)

+## Please Contribute!
-*Contributing:* This is a living document!
-Please feel free to submit a PR to improve the principles here.
-If you're not familiar with GitHub please feel free to email argo@argolabs.org with your suggested language.
+This is a living document!
+Please feel free to [create an Issue](https://help.github.com/articles/creating-an-issue/) (less technical) OR [submit a Pull Request](https://help.github.com/articles/creating-a-pull-request/) (more technical) to suggest improvements to the principles.
+If you're not familiar with GitHub please feel free to email [argo@argolabs.org](mailto:argo@sargolabs.org?subject=Re:Open California Principles) with your suggestions.

 ## Open California Mission